tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/pandoc-use.md

 - Highly customizable with extensions
 - Allows for custom templates for consistent templates
 - Supports citations and bibliographies
+- Creating slide slows with LaTeX Beamer or PowerPoint

 The [Pandoc User guide](https://pandoc.org/MANUAL#), on which this article is based, is very extensive but provides information on everything.
 Use the Search (Ctrl+F) function to find something specifically easier.